 Private rail companies are mainly represented by two associations: FerCargo (comprising 19 rail operators) and FerMerci (representing stakeholders linked to the cargo rail logistics).
-In accordance with annual reports published by both associations, currently about 20 operators can be listed as fully operative - but some of them linked through shareholding links - with a difference in terms of market share.this market concentration is linked to the differentiation in terms of company size as well as on different strategies in terms of either geographical scope of operation or market served.
+In accordance with annual reports published by both associations, currently about 20 operators can be listed as fully operative - but some of them linked through shareholding links - with a difference in terms of market share: about a half of the overall train-km produced in 2019 and 2020 were operated by one operator (i.e. MercItalia): this market concentration is linked to the differentiation in terms of company size as well as on different strategies in terms of either geographical scope of operation or market served.
+The degree of concentration is fluctuating over the years, with the RFI statistics showing a market share of MercItalia in between 35% and about 50% over the past 10 years.
+Together with MercItalia, only 5 other operators registered a market share of 5% or above in the past years.
 Using market concentration indexes to assess the level of competition, the Herfindhal-Hirschman Index1 has always been above 2000 (i.e. moderate concentration) even though with a tendency to a reduction in value (in the period 2018-2022 a 10% reduction can be observed).